ankit-jn/amazon-bedrock-knowledge-base/README.md

-## ARJ-Stack: Amazon Bedrock in Action
+## ARJ-Stack: Amazon Bedrock - KnowledgeBase to implement RAG workflow

-This repository is a walkthrough (along with code) for the usage of knowledge Base and OpenSearch Serverless through Amazon bedrock Service.
+This repository is a walkthrough (along with code) for the usage of knowledge Base with Amazon bedrock Service and Amazon OpenSearch Serverless to implement Retrieval Augmented Generation (RAG) workflow, for generating more relevant, accurate and customized responses using private data sources.

 ### Requirements